jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Durable.** This armor provides additional protection and cushioning against heavy hitting impacts from **brutal** weapons, effectively allowing the wearer to ignore that property.
 All damage from **brutal** weapons is rolled normally.
 Scale mail, banded plate mail, and full plate are all **durable**.

+**Obscuring.** This armor includes a helmet that partially obscures your vision and hearing.
+All Wisdom (Perception) checks are made at Disadvantage while wearing this armor.

 **Restrictive.** Armor with this property restricts the full range of motion, making it difficult to move quickly and quietly.
 The wearer has Disadvantage with stealth checks while wearing this armor.

 **Spiked.** Armor and shields with this property have been embellished with metal spikes or something equally dangerous for decoration and intimidation factor.
 A shield with spikes does 1d4 piercing damage instead of bludgeoning when used as a weapon or as part of a shove attack.
 A creature who grapples or is grappled by another creature in spiked armor takes 1d4 piercing damage from the spikes.
 Armor with spikes also gains the **restrictive** property if it doesn't already.